quarckster/ui_testing_assignment/README.md

 ## Prerequisites

 You will need [`docker`](https://docs.docker.com/get-docker/) and [`docker-compose`](https://docs.docker.com/compose/install/) installed.
 These packages are usually available via your package manager if you're using Linux.
 If you're using Fedora or have problems with cgroups, you can also substitute `docker` with [`podman`](https://podman.io/getting-started/installation) that is also compatible with [`docker-compose`](https://www.redhat.com/sysadmin/podman-docker-compose).
+To watch automation in action you should have a VNC viewer installed such as `tigervnc-viewer`, `gvncviewer`, `krdc` or `remmina`.
+VNC server is avaialable on `127.0.0.1:5999`.

 ## Structure